Jurence/playwright/README.md

 To run tests with Playwright, you can use the following commands:

 - Run all tests: `npx playwright test --project='desktop-chrome'` or `npm run test:desktop-chrome` (this will run tests on dev environment)
-- Run tests on dev-release `npm run test:rc:desktop-chrome`
-- Run tests on giger `npm run test:giger:desktop-chrome`
+- Run tests on custom branch `npm run test:custom-branch:desktop-chrome`
 - Run a single test file: `npx playwright test --project='desktop-chrome' your-test.spec.js`
-- Run a set of test files: `npx playwright test --project='desktop-chrome' tests/mobility/ tests/eor/`
+- Run a set of test files: `npx playwright test --project='desktop-chrome' tests/folder_here/`
-- Run files that have `visa` or `approval` in the file name: `npx playwright test --project='desktop-chrome' visa approval`
+- Run files that have `test` or `trial` in the file name: `npx playwright test --project='desktop-chrome' test trial`
-- Run the test with the title: `npx playwright test --project='desktop-chrome' -g "happy path mobility team"`
+- Run the test with the title: `npx playwright test --project='desktop-chrome' -g "jurence's tests"`
 - Run tests in headed mode: `npx playwright test --project='desktop-chrome' your-test.spec.js --headed`

 You can find the scripts in package.json file.